twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/functions/onepasswordDetailsFields.md

 *vault-uuid* is supplied, it will be passed along to the `op get` call, which can significantly improve performance.
-If the optional *account-name* is supplied, it will be passed along to the `op get` call, which will help it look in the right account, in case you have multiple accounts (e.g., personal and work accounts).
+If the optional *account-name* is supplied, it will be passed along to the `op get` call, which will help it look in the right account, in case you have multiple accounts (e.g. personal and work accounts).

 !!! example